 If you’re not sure if you have grounds for an annulment, talking with a family law attorney can help answer your questions and provide you with a clear path forward.
 Contact our firm to schedule a consultation.

 To get an annulment, you have to file for one through the California family courts.
 The process is similar to what you would go through to get a divorce; the end result is just different legally.
 Couples who get an annulment usually aren’t married for very long, so there may be fewer complications to work out, such as property division or child custody.
 After you file the paperwork, you will be given a hearing date.
 At this time, a judge will hear your petition and either grant the annulment or not.
 If the courts decide you do not have grounds for an annulment, and you still want to end the marriage, you will need to file for divorce.

 If you are granted an annulment, it’s the same as if the marriage never happened for legal purposes.
 If you choose to get married again, it will still be considered a first marriage, and you don’t have to do anything specific before you can marry again.
 It is important to note that you do need to wait for the annulment to be official and go into effect before marrying again.

 Do I Need a Lawyer for an Annulment in California?

 The process for filing for an annulment is very straightforward, and many people wonder if they can just handle it themselves.
 The answer is yes, but it comes with a catch.
 Filing for an annulment is easy–it’s just a matter of filling out the correct paperwork.
 But convincing the courts that the marriage meets the legal grounds for annulment can be more difficult.
 These kinds of situations can benefit greatly from an experienced attorney who knows how to show that you have grounds for an annulment and is prepared to argue your case before the courts.

 When it comes to annulments, the sooner you start the process, the better.
-Contact our firm at (213) 351-1000 to talk with an attorney about your case, why you think an annulment is fitting, and what the next steps should be.
+Call or contact our firm to talk with an attorney about your case, why you think an annulment is fitting, and what the next steps should be.